alexshtf/alexshtf.github.io/_posts/2024-01-25-Bernstein-Basis.md

 b_{i,n}(x) = \binom{n}{i} x^i (1-x)^{n-i},
 $$

 empirically and visually.
 We will see how to use the coefficients to achieve a higher degree of control over the shape of the function we fit.
-Then, we'll explore them more theoretically, and see that they are indeed a basis -  they represent the same hypothesis class as the classical power basis $$\{1, x, x^2, \dots, x^n\}$$.
+Then, we'll explore them more theoretically, and see that they are indeed a basis -  they represent the same model class as the classical power basis $$\{1, x, x^2, \dots, x^n\}$$.
 All the results are reproducible from this [notebook](https://github.com/alexshtf/alexshtf.github.io/blob/master/assets/bernstein_basis.ipynb).

 # Shape preserving properties